Cpu Intensive vs GPU Intensive Games: How I Tell What’s Holding My FPS Back

 Conclusion

-If you want, list your top 5 games, your resolution, and your monitor refresh rate, and I’ll point you to the right upgrade path for Cpu intensive vs gpu intensive games.
+If you want a shortcut, list your top 5 games, your resolution, and your refresh rate.
+I'll tell you what's actually worth upgrading for CPU-intensive vs GPU-intensive games.

 FAQs about Cpu intensive vs gpu intensive games